caleb531/automata/docs/examples/fa-examples.md

 We can also do the same with an NFA we define.
 Note that the transition dictionary for the NFA has a different structure than that of the DFA, and that we are working over a different input alphabet than the previous example.
-For a detailed definiton, see [this wikipedia article on NFAs][wikipedia-nfa].
+For a detailed definiton, see [this Wikipedia article on NFAs][wikipedia-nfa].

 ```python
 from automata.fa.nfa import NFA